jamesboot/CVR-VGB-2025/docs/TextProcessingAndBashScripting/TextProcessing.md

 echo "Hello World"
 ```

-The first line of code is the shebang, so the script know where to find the command line interpreter.
+The first line of code is the shebang, so the script knows where to find the command line interpreter.
 The second line with the # is just a comment.
 It is good practice to comment your code so that
 you and others that look at it, can understand what it is meant to do.
 The third line is asking for the words "Hello World" to be printed.

-**Task:** Save this in a file called `hello.sh`, then run it:
+**Task 10:** Save this in a file called `hello.sh`, then run it:

 ```bash
 chmod +x hello.sh